particle-iot/docs/src/content/guide/how-to-build-a-product/mobile-app.md

 #### iOS

 Both the Cloud SDK and Device Setup library are available through CocoaPods, the most widely used iOS dependency manager.
-If you don’t have it, you’ll need to start by installing the Cocoapods `ruby gem`; check out the CocoaPods site for more info.
+If you don’t have it, you’ll need to start by installing the CocoaPods `ruby gem`; check out the CocoaPods site for more info.

 **Starting from scratch**